Haptic-ACT: Bridging Human Intuition with Compliant Robotic Manipulation via Immersive VR: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we introduced an immersive VR-based teleoperation setup designed to collect demonstrations from human users.
 By comparing the fingertip forces during demonstrations using the proposed platform with and without SenseGlove, we concluded that haptic feedback enables the demonstrator to perform tasks with less effort and achieve more precise manipulations.
 Furthermore, we proposed an imitation learning framework called Haptic-ACT, which leverages haptic feedback to improve manipulation performance.
-Through extensive experiments conducted in both a simulated environment and on a real robot setup, we demonstrated that Haptic-ACT achieves compliant grasps and more accurate imitation of human demonstrations compared to the original ACT framework.
+Through extensive experiments conducted in both a simulated environment and on a real robot setup, we demonstrated that Haptic-ACT achieves compliant grasps that indicates better imitating human demonstrations compared to the original ACT framework.
 This improvement is particularly important for tasks involving delicate or deformable objects, where precise force control is essential to avoid damage.

 In future work, we plan to evaluate the VR platform and Haptic-ACT on more complex tasks such as drilling, brushing, and pouring water.
 Additionally, we aim to integrate 3D visual data and language models to further enhance Haptic-ACT's performance and adaptability across a broader range of tasks, enabling it to handle more delicate and intricate manipulations with greater precision.